SaurabhBelsare13/Cyclic_trip/README.md

 - Implementation of recommendations.

 ## Tools Used: R
-The detailed step-wise analysis in R can be accessed [here](https://github.com/SaurabhBelsare13/Cyclic_trip/blob/main/code.md).
+The detailed step-wise analysis in R can be accessed **code.md** file.

 ## Findings
 - Casual riders are more likely to take ride on weekend than member riders.